MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/auto-apply-retention-labels-scenario.md

 > [!NOTE]
 > <sup>\*</sup> A document is considered older than 3 years if it hasn't been modified within the last 3 years.

-Using the security and compliance center we can create the following retention labels:
+Using the security and compliance center, we will create the following retention labels:

   - Product Specification